tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

  * Dual antennas 2T2R (can be detachable with board modifications)
  * Small form factor
  * Gets very hot and requires a fan for cooling
- * Fairly cheap radio at USD 7 + shipping cost from China (not locally available)
+ * Fairly cheap radio at CAD 9 + shipping cost from China (not locally available)

 # Software